Super Bowl XLII

-Super Bowl XLII was an American football game between the National Football Conference (NFC) champion underdog New York Giants and the American Football Conference (AFC) champion undefeated New England Patriots to decide the National Football League (NFL) champion for the 2007 season.
-The Giants defeated the Patriots by the score of 17–14 with the now well known "Helmet Catch" often being considered the best Super Bowl catch of all time.
-Many also consider this game the biggest upset of all time.
+Super Bowl XLII was an American football game between the National Football Conference (NFC) champion New York Giants and the American Football Conference (AFC) champion New England Patriots to decide the National Football League (NFL) champion for the 2007 season.
 The game was played on February 3, 2008, at the University of Phoenix Stadium in Glendale, Arizona.
+This Super Bowl was a rematch of the final game of the regular season, in which New England won, 38–35.
+The Giants defeated the heavily favored Patriots by a score of 17–14, widely considered one of the biggest upsets in the history of professional North American sports.
+Giants quarterback Eli Manning, who completed 19 of 34 passes for 255 yards with two touchdowns and one interception, was named Super Bowl MVP.

-The game is regarded as one of the biggest upsets in the history of professional sports, as well as one of the greatest Super Bowl games ever.
 The Patriots entered the game as 12-point favorites after becoming the first team to complete a perfect regular season since the 1972 Miami Dolphins, and the only one since the league expanded to a 16-game regular season schedule in 1978.
 The Giants, who finished the regular season with a 10–6 record, were seeking to become the first NFC wild card team to win a Super Bowl, and were also looking for their third Super Bowl victory and first since they won Super Bowl XXV seventeen years earlier.
-This Super Bowl was also a rematch of the final game of the regular season, in which New England won, 38–35.

-In the fourth quarter, down 14–10, the Giants started their game-winning drive on their own 17-yard line with 2:39 left.
-In the drive's most memorable play, David Tyree made the "Helmet Catch" on 3rd down, a leaping one-handed catch pinning the football with his right hand to the crown of his helmet for a 32-yard first down conversion.
-After a second first-down conversion by Steve Smith on 3rd and 11, wide receiver Plaxico Burress scored the winning touchdown on a 13-yard reception with 35 seconds remaining.
-The Giants' game winning-drive is often regarded as the greatest in NFL history.
+The game was tight throughout, with both teams' defense dominating the competition until near the end of the game.
+The fourth quarter saw a Super Bowl-record three lead changes.
+After Tyree's 3-yard touchdown reception at the beginning of the quarter, New England wide receiver Randy Moss made a 6-yard touchdown reception, making the score 14-10 with 2:42 left in the game.
+The Giants started their subsequent drive on their own 17-yard line with 2:39 left.
+On the drive's most memorable play, David Tyree made the "Helmet Catch" on 3rd down, a leaping one-handed catch pinning the football with his right hand to the crown of his helmet for a 32-yard first down conversion.
+After a second first-down conversion by Steve Smith on 3rd and 11, wide receiver Plaxico Burress scored the game-winning touchdown on a 13-yard reception.
+The Patriots then proceeded to turnover on downs on their final drive as the Giants ran out the clock.
+The game became one of the lowest scoring super bowls since Super Bowl IX 31 years earlier; it would be followed by Super Bowl LIII in 2019, a game that also involved the Patriots.
+This game was also the first, and as of the 2024 season only, Super Bowl with three fourth-quarter lead changes.